Saint NameXystus/Sixtus II, bishop and martyr of Rome : S00201

 Activity not after750

 Place of Evidence - City, village, etcSuburban catacombs and cemeteries

 Place of evidence - City name in other Language(s)Suburban catacombs and cemeteries

 Cult activities - PlacesBurial site of a saint - crypt/ crypt with relics

 Cult activities - Non Liturgical Practices and CustomsPrayer/supplication/invocation

-SourceGraffito in cursive script.
-Scratched in the plaster, on a wall in area A3 at the entrance to the 'crypt of the popes'.
+SourceGraffiti in cursive script.
+Scratched in the plaster, on a wall in area A3, at the entrance to the 'crypt of the popes'.
 Mixed with graffiti published under ICVR, n.s., IV, no. 9522 (our E04661).
 Diversified letter height, c.
 0.5-2.5 cm.

-First published by Giovanni Battista de Rossi in 1867.
-Revisited by Antonio Ferrua, who claims that both invocations are written by the same hand.
+First recorded and published by Giovanni Battista de Rossi in 1854, 1864, and 1867.
+Revisited and published again in 1964 by Antontio Ferrua.
 Further comments, and a drawing were offered by Carlo Carletti in 2002 and 2008.

 Marucchi, O., Epigrafia cristiana.
-Trattato elementare con una silloge di antiche iscrizioni cristiane principalmente di Roma (Milan: U. Hoepli, 1910), 430, and Tab.
+Trattato elementare con una silloge di antiche iscrizioni cristiane principalmente di Roma (Milan: U. Hoepli, 1910), 430, Tav.
 XXVIII.